poshjosh/bcjpadao/README.md

 -  @specs captures notes relating to given specifications.

 -  serialVersionUID was not generated for any of the classes.

--  Data classes are is not representative of relational database data.
-They are immutable.

 -  An invalid charset will not lead to an exception but cause default charset to be used.